yashsarda003/Fresh-and-Rotten-Fruit-Detection-using-Tensorflow-and-Keras/README.md

 # Steps

-1.Create your own model using the colab file i.e file_name.ipynb file to create a model.
+1.Create your own model using the colab file i.e file_name.ipynb file to create a model OR There is a sample model in the same file to use.

-2.Save your model.
+2.Save your model with model_name.h5 extension.

-3.make a copy of model and paste it into h5_model folder in the django.
+3.Create a copy of model and paste it into h5_model folder() in the django.

-4.make sure all the paths provided by you are correct.
+4.Make sure all the paths provided by you are correct.

 5.Now open terminal